-- decide whether or not your child should be identified as exceptional; - identify the areas of your child's exceptionality, according to the categories and definitions of exceptionalities provided by the Ministry of Education; - decide an appropriate placement for your child;

-PLACEMENT OPTIONS OFFERED BY THE BOARD

-- REGULAR CLASSROOM WITH INDIRECT SUPPORT

-- REGULAR CLASSROOM WITH RESOURCE ASSISTANCE

-- REGULAR CLASSROOM WITH WITHDRAWAL ASSISTANCE

-- SPECIAL EDUCATION CLASS WITH PARTIAL INTEGRATION

-- SPECIAL EDUCATION CLASS FULL-TIME
+- decide whether or not your child should be identified as exceptional; - identify the areas of your child's exceptionality, according to the categories and definitions of exceptionalities provided by the Ministry of Education: - decide an appropriate placement for your child; • - PLACEMENT OPTIONS OFFERED BY THE BOARD - REGULAR CLASSROOM WITH INDIRECT SUPPORT - REGULAR CLASSROOM WITH RESOURCE ASSISTANCE - REGULAR CLASSROOM WITH WITHDRAWAL ASSISTANCE - SPECIAL EDUCATION CLASS WITH PARTIAL INTEGRATION - SPECIAL EDUCATION CLASS FULL-TIME review the identification and placement at least once in each school year.

-And,
+And.